harsh1495/Trivia-FSND/backend/README.md

 ### GET ```"/questions?page=<page_number>"```

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
-- Fetches a dictionary of questions in which the keys are the answer, category, difficulty, id and question.
+- Fetches a dictionary of questions in which the keys are the answer, category, difficulty, id and question
-- Request Arguments: Page Number
+- Request arguments: <page_number>
-- Returns: List of questions, number of total questions, categories and current category.
+- Returns: List of questions, number of total questions, categories and current category

 #### Sample Response